 TRANSFORM is the result of an iterative process of co-creation involving experts and practitioners from southern and eastern Africa.
-This summary manual is based on a document prepared by Valentina Barca (Oxford Policy Management) and Luca Pellerano (ILO), with contributions from Stanfield Michelo.
-The full version of the corresponding manual is available on the TRANSFORM website
+This manual is based on a document prepared by Andrew Kardan, Valentina Barca, and Andrew Wyatt (Oxford Policy Management) with contributions from Franck Earl (SASSA), Luis Frota, and Thea Westphal (ILO).
+The revised content on gender-responsive and disability-inclusive administration of social protection was prepared by Tia Palermo, Maja Gavrilovic, Morgon Banks, and Lusajo Kajula from Policy Research Solutions (PRESTO) LLC and reviewed by the TRANSFORM Advisory Group.

-The editors of the TRANSFORM curriculum series are Luca Pellerano, Luis Frota and Nuno Cunha.
-Participants to workshops in Kenya, Zambia and Tanzania provided useful comments and inputs.
+The editors of the TRANSFORM curriculum series are Luca Pellerano, Luis Frota, and Nuno Cunha.
+Participants to workshops in Kenya, Zambia, and Tanzania provided useful comments and inputs.
 The content of this manual does not reflect the official position of the different organizations supporting the TRANSFORM initiative.